xerolinux/XeroSite/content/posts/nixos-challenge.md

 # Update 1

 After about **2 weeks** of poking around and tweaking things, I finally felt chill enough to jump into the world of **Flakes**.
 If I’m honest, the biggest reason was my growing obsession with **Flatpaks**.
 I wanted a straightforward, *declarative* way to install them, and **Flakes** was basically my only escape hatch for making it happen.
-So, I finally crossed that line.
+So, I finally crossed that line.<br /><br />

 ![XeroNix](https://i.imgur.com/JGD3Bfp.png)<br />